Quick answer

 What if my flight arrives early in the morning?

-The A1 bus starts running early (around 5-6 AM).
-Taxis are available around the clock.
+The A1 minibus starts running early (around 5-6 AM), and city bus 72 also resumes early.
+Taxis are available around the clock at the official rank with the same fixed zone fares.
 If you land very early, you may find fewer taxis waiting, but the terminal is open and safe to wait in.

 Belgrade airport is small, well-organized, and relatively easy to navigate.
 Transport to the city is straightforward with predictable pricing, whether you take the bus, a taxi, or a transfer.
 The main things to plan for are late-night arrivals when the bus stops running, and having enough dinars for a taxi if needed.